borttappat/splix/README.md

 - Consider pfSense or OPNsense on bare metal
 - Avoid Microsoft-dependent virtualization stacks

-The code remains available for educational purposes only. **DO NOT USE IN PRODUCTION.**
+The code remains available for educational purposes only.
+The ´´scripts/generate-all-configs.sh´´ is the lastest working prototype and has proven to work with some tweaks depending on output.
+Also note that my **dotfiles** repo is a backbone for the output this project and script provides. **DO NOT USE IN PRODUCTION.**

 ---